 My six-day Press Trip to this delightful city also incorporated some serious restaurant sampling, a Handel’s Messiah concert, beer tasting, tea sampling, an aviation museum, and a host of other activities.

 When you have confirmed assignments, it’s easy to get press trips to the places you want to go.
+I hope "Press Trips 2015" has inspired you to pursue life as a travel writer.

 How to Land Press Trips and Fam Tours